 How to Get Roaches Out of a TV & Other Electronics

 Before you start treating your television for roaches, you should carefully investigate the rest of your home, including your basement and attic.
 Odds are, the cockroaches will not just be in your television.
 If you kill the roaches in your TV, they may just be replaced by other roaches from under your fridge or elsewhere.

 If roaches do end up inside your television, it can be very difficult to extract them without damaging the electronics.
-Removing roaches from your electronics may end up being a messy business.
 If you can fit the infested piece of equipment into the freezer, you may be able to kill the whole colony in one swoop.

-You should check your TV manufacturer’s manual to make sure that the TV can withstand cold temperatures.
+You should check your TV or other electronic’s manufacturer’s manual to make sure that the TV can withstand cold temperatures.
 After checking the manual, you can put the electronics in a sealed plastic bag and leave it in the freezer overnight.
 The freezing temperatures will kill the roaches.

 You may be worried about the cold damaging your television or cannot fit your electronics into your freezer.
 In this case, you should try a roach gel bait, bait station, or boric acid trap outside of the television.
 The cockroaches will be attracted to the poisoned food, eat it, and die.
 This method is probably the most effective way to eliminate a cockroach infestation in your television without risk to the sensitive electronics within.
 However, you will still have to get rid of the dead cockroaches left inside the TV.